codac-team/codac/doc/source/installation.rst

 For now, we are using `Catch <https://github.com/philsquared/Catch>`_ to implement tests.

-Note that the *cmake* project file may need to be configured in order to set `BUILD_TESTS`.
+Note that the *cmake* project file may need to be configured in order to set :code:`BUILD_TESTS`.

 To launch tests: